GLOBAL MARKETS-European stocks bounce back from worst week in six

 By Jamie McGeever

-LONDON, Aug 17 (Reuters) - European stocks rebounded from last week’s heavy selloff and the dollar rose broadly on Monday, with investors taking reassurance from China fixing its yuan exchange rate slightly higher for the second day running.
+LONDON, Aug 17 (Reuters) - European stocks rebounded from last week’s heavy selloff on Monday and the dollar rose broadly, with investors reassured by stability in China’s yuan exchange rate after it was fixed slightly higher for the second day running.

-Asian markets were more volatile and emerging market currencies and oil remained very weak: U.S. crude was anchored near a six-year low and the Turkish lira slumped to its lowest ever.
+Asian markets were more volatile, however, and emerging market currencies and oil prices were anchored near historic lows.

-The FTSEuroFirst 300 index of leading shares was up 0.3 percent at 1,532 points, clawing back some of last week’s 3 percent decline - its biggest loss in six weeks - although drifting lower from opening levels on Monday.
+The FTSEuroFirst 300 index of leading shares was up 0.8 percent at 1,540 points, clawing back some of last week’s 3 percent decline - its biggest loss in six weeks.

-“After a positive start, sliding commodity prices are once again weighing on equity markets with Britain’s FTSE 100 slipping back and pulling broader European markets off their highs as well,” said Michael Hewson, chief markets analyst at CMC Markets.
+Alstom shares rose as much as 7 percent after two people familiar with the matter told Reuters General Electric was expected to secure European Union approval for a proposed 12.4 billion euro bid for its power business.

+Shares in Hennes & Mauritz advanced 2.4 percent after the fashion retailer reported higher sales.

-Earlier in Asia, MSCI’s broadest index of Asia-Pacific shares outside Japan fell 1 percent, adding to last week’s loss of 2.6 percent after Beijing’s yuan devaluation buffeted global financial markets and fanned concerns about China’s economy.
+Earlier in Asia, MSCI’s broadest index of Asia-Pacific shares outside Japan fell 0.8 percent, adding to last week’s loss of 2.6 percent suffered after Beijing’s devaluation of the yuan buffeted global financial markets and fanned concerns about China’s economy.

-The yuan fell more than 4 percent at one point last week, pulling down riskier assets including emerging currencies globally on fears of a global currency war.
+The yuan fell more than 4 percent at one point last week, pulling down riskier assets including emerging currencies globally amid fears the devaluation would spark a global currency war.
 But China slowed the pace of the currency’s drop, and on Monday fixed it higher for the second day in a row.

 Emerging currencies continued to struggle.
-The rouble hit a six-month low, Malaysia’s ringgit held near a 17-year low and Turkey’s lira fell below 2.86 per dollar for the first time ever.
+The rouble hit a six-month low, Malaysia’s ringgit held near a 17-year low and Turkey’s lira fell to its weakest on record.

-With the big focus on whether the Fed raises interest rates as early as next month, the dollar was the major winner.
+With the big focus whether the Fed raises interest rates as early as next month, the dollar was the major winner in currency markets.

-“We remain patiently bullish on the dollar through what we expect to be a choppy second half of August,” BNP Paribas FX strategists wrote in a note to clients on Monday.

-The euro was down 0.2 percent at $1.1090, scaling back earlier losses after the euro zone reported a record 26.4 billion euro non-seasonally adjusted trade surplus in June.
+“With reduced volatility, fears on passthrough from the China devaluation to Fed policy should subside and this may see focus shift back to the situation in the United States,” wrote Todd Elmer, head of Citi’s G10 strategy in Singapore.

-Euro investors also weighed up the growing likelihood of a Greek confidence vote after a rebellion within the ruling Syriza party over a new 86 billion euro bailout deal.
+Euro investors also weighed up the growing likelihood that the Greek government will call a confidence vote following a rebellion among lawmakers from the ruling Syriza party over the country’s new 86 billion euro bailout deal.

 The dollar gained 0.2 percent against the yen after Japan’s economy shrank in the second quarter.

-The 0.4 percent contraction wasn’t as large as the 0.5 percent fall expected, but concerns that the third quarter may offer only mild improvement are rekindling expectations of further monetary easing.
+The 0.4 percent contraction wasn’t as large as the 0.5 percent fall expected, but concerns that the third quarter may see only mild improvement are rekindling expectations of further monetary easing by the Bank of Japan.

-The benchmark 10-year U.S. Treasury bond yield slipped two basis points to 2.18 percent.
+In bond markets, the benchmark 10-year U.S. Treasury yield slipped two basis points to 2.18 percent.

-Crude oil, another market churned last week by China’s currency move and its implications for commodity demand, continued to struggle.
+Crude oil, another market churned last week by China’s shock currency move and its potential impact on demand for commodities, continued to struggle in the wake of global oversupply concerns.

-U.S. crude was down 1.6 percent at $41.82 a barrel, within reach of a six-year trough of $41.35 struck on Friday.
-(Editing by Ruth Pitchford; To read Reuters Global Investing Blog click here; for the MacroScope Blog click on blogs.reuters.com/macroscope; for Hedge Fund Blog Hub click on blogs.reuters.com/hedgehub)
+U.S. crude was down 1.8 percent at $41.73 a barrel, within reach of a six-year trough of $41.35 struck on Friday.
+(Additional reporting by Shinichi Saoshiro in Tokyo; editing by John Stonestreet; To read Reuters Global Investing Blog click here; for the MacroScope Blog click on blogs.reuters.com/macroscope; for Hedge Fund Blog Hub click on blogs.reuters.com/hedgehub)